-If you want to use Google Sheets, Excel, or the API directly, you can access and display the data however you'd like to create your own spreadsheet analyses or applications.
+If you want to use the Excel plug-in or the API directly, you can access and display the data however you'd like to create your own spreadsheet analyses or applications.
 You will, however, have to learn how to use Intrinio's custom formulas and syntax to "tell" our systems which data points you'd like to see where.

 You can search for the tag you'd like to use here.